Government of Canada / Gouvernement du Canada

 • (b) 15 years.

-The contributions required to be paid by a participant who is referred to in section 47.1 of the Act, or who is absent from duty without pay for the purpose of serving
+The contributions that are required to be paid by a participant referred to in section 47.1 of the Act, or by a participant who is absent from duty without pay to serve as described in any one of the following paragraphs, must be paid in advance, annually:

-• (d) as a full-time paid official of a credit union, or
+• (d) as a full-time paid official of a credit union;

-• (e) outside of the Public Service with a commission established under Part I of the Inquiries Act or with any board or agency that is an agent of Her Majesty in right of Canada,
+• (e) outside the public service on an inquiry established under Part I of the Inquiries Act, or with any board or agency that is an agent of His Majesty in right of Canada.

 • (a) where the benefit is an annuity or annual allowance,